 We established our Nominating and Corporate Governance Committee in April 2008.
-Its membership currently consists of Mr. Papasan, who serves as the Committee Chairman, Messrs.
-Eichler, Dewberry and Bleser.
+Its membership currently consists of Larry W. Papasan (Chairman), J. Terry Dewberry and Bruce L. Hack.
+Mr. Eichler also served as a member of the Nominating and Corporate Governance Committee in 2011.
 The charter for this Committee requires that it annually present to the Board of Directors a list of individuals, who meet the criteria for Board of Directors membership, recommended for nomination for election to the Board of Directors at the annual meeting of shareholders and also consider suggestions received from shareholders regarding director nominees in accordance with any procedures adopted from time to time by the Nominating and Corporate Governance Committee.
-All of the Committee members meet the independence requirements of the NYSE Amex rules.
+All of the Committee members meet the independence requirements of the NYSE MKT rules for nominating and corporate governance committee members.
 The charter for the Nominating and Corporate Governance Committee is posted on our website at www.mimedx.com.
-The Nominating and Corporate Governance Committee held one meeting during the year ended December 31, 2010.
+The Nominating and Corporate Governance Committee held two meetings during the year ended December 31, 2011.